Plácido Domingo: Cultural references

-Domingo, along with Luciano Pavarotti and José Carreras, loosely inspired the 2001 biting English-language film, Off Key, by Spanish director Manuel Gómez Pereira.
+Domingo, along with Luciano Pavarotti and José Carreras, loosely inspired the 2001 English-language film, Off Key, by Spanish director Manuel Gómez Pereira.
 The movie's leading character, Ricardo Palacios (played by Joe Mantegna), is a Spanish tenor with vague ties to Mexico, who plays the piano, conducts, seeks celebrity outside of the opera world, and is proud of his Otello.
 Like Domingo, he discovers new operatic talents, sings duets with pop singers, and performs mariachi music and tangos.
 The farcical plot, however, has nothing in common with actual occurrences in the lives of Domingo or his colleagues.
 The movie was the most expensive production in Spain's cinematic history to that point.

 American author Elizabeth George references Domingo in one of her series of mystery novels about the fictional Inspector Lynley, This Body of Death (2010).
-In the book, Meredith's young daughter is an enthusiastic fan of Plácido Domingo and has the detective read to her from an unauthorized biography of the singer.
+In the book, Meredith's young daughter is an enthusiastic fan of Domingo and has the detective read to her from an unauthorized biography of the singer.
 The real-life Domingo was also mentioned as part of a running gag on the 1996 Seinfeld episode, "The Doll".
-Seinfeld was the second highest rated series on U.S. television at the time.
 He was also referenced several times throughout the sitcom series Everybody Loves Raymond as Raymond's mother, Marie's, favorite opera singer.
-In addition, the tenor has appeared on the cover of several opera-related books, as a key representative of the musical genre.
-Such mainstream allusions to Domingo illustrate his atypically widespread fame and cultural influence as an opera singer.
-His integration both as an actual performer and as an "image" into popular as well as high culture was so significant by 2011, Spanish author Rubén Amón wrote a book, Plácido Domingo: Un coloso en el teatro del mundo, specifically analyzing the singer as a cultural and sociological phenomenon.
+In addition, he has appeared on the cover of several opera-related books, as a key representative of the musical genre.
+In 2011, Spanish author Rubén Amón wrote a book, Plácido Domingo: Un coloso en el teatro del mundo, analyzing the singer as a cultural and sociological phenomenon.